TheHouseShop.com – the property website that lets you advertise your property for free, whether you’re selling or letting.

 Honestly, I’m surprised they’re still holding a 1.7/5 rating (at the time of writing this).

-• They ghosted me – As I mentioned, I was one of their affiliate partners, sending them leads in exchange for a referral fee.
-But then they went completely radio silent – I have no idea why.
+- They ghosted me – I was once an affiliate partner, sending them leads in exchange for a referral fee.
+Then, out of nowhere, they went completely silent – I have no idea why.
 I chased them multiple times for updates – nothing.
 The whole thing felt rude, unprofessional, and honestly, left a pretty sour taste in my gob.

 It’s fair to say they’ve been dead to me ever since, and I haven’t recommended them to a single soul since that day.